Typhoonz0/omniverse/README.md

 ## How to swap your guns:
 Replace the example images inside the `swap/` directory, and reload  the client.
 Make sure the names are EXACTLY the same as below.
-On Windows, this is in `<omniverse folder location>/resources/omniverse/swap`
+On Windows, this is probably in `<omniverse folder location>/resources/app/swap`
 ```
 swap/
 └── weapons